Tips for Raising Your Child to Be Bilingual

 Father and daughter studying together - Connections Academy

 If you’re raising a child in a bilingual home, you may think your child will pick up both languages naturally.
 They might, but it’s not a given.
-To increase your child’s ability to learn both of your family’s languages, you should:
+Learning two languages requires active learning practices, time, and attention.
+To increase your child’s ability to learn two languages in a bilingual home, it’s important to:

-You won’t be speaking both languages to your child simultaneously, so how do you make sure they get plenty of exposure to both?
-Different families follow different strategies.
-One of the most common methods is having one parent speak one language all the time and having the other parent speak the second language all the time.
+You likely won’t be speaking both languages to your child simultaneously, so how do you make sure they get plenty of exposure to both?
+One of the most common methods is having one parent always speak one language while the other parent always speaks the second language.
 Another common method is rotating which language you speak at home from one day to the next.
-Choose whatever is most comfortable for you, but stick to it so your child gets relatively equal exposure to both languages.

 While it can feel daunting to travel to an area of town or a part of the world that speaks a different language than you, doing so can be beneficial when raising bilingual children.
-There is simply no substitute for hearing a language spoken by native speakers.
-If at all possible, you should expose your child to such settings throughout their childhood to help them become bilingual.
+There is simply no substitute for hearing a language spoken by native speakers, and you often don’t have to travel far.
+Look for community events, shops, or restaurants that speak your child’s second language to give them room to experience a new culture while learning their new language.

 The Importance of Bilingual Education